KevinG396/binglin.j/_pages/about.md

 ### Research Interests

 I'm working on `generative models` and `sampling algorithms` that are mathematically principled yet computationally efficient in high-dimensional spaces.
-I'm always excited to collaborate on topics such as **AI4Science**, **Scientific Computing**, **Optimal Transport** and **Variational Inference**.
+I'm always excited to collaborate on topics such as **AI4Science**, **Scientific Computing** and **Variational Inference**.
 More specifically, my interests lie in:

 <div class="sdm-block">
   <video src="{{ '/assets/video/transport.mp4' | relative_url }}"